HOME PAGE

 I like to express emotion in my practice, to let loose with a brush, rag or hands on a canvas, to give relief from all that ties us down to an otherwise ordinary life.

-Emma continues to show in galleries in the South West and have solo shows and is collected and commissioned by discerning collectors and designers, hoteliers, interior stylists and public spaces worldwide.
+Emma continues to show in galleries in the South West and have solo shows and is collected by discerning collectors worldwide.